-The first step is to identify what kind of organization you are optimizing.
-As you can see from the list below, schema.org provides you with a lot of options.
-When you are choosing the organization type, you want to be as specific as possible.
-If there is nothing that fits, don’t worry.
-Pick Organization or LocalBusiness and we can use a Wikipedia entry (known as AdditionalType) to define your business type.
+The next step is to identify what kind of business you are optimizing.
+As you can see from the list above, schema.org provides you with a lot of options.
+When choosing a type, you want to be as specific as possible.
+If nothing fits well, don’t worry.
+Pick a more generic type, like LocalBusiness or Organization, and use the sameAS property to connect to a Wikipedia or Wikidata entry that further defines your business type.

 The most general type of business is an Organization.
 Organization has the following types: